 With the constant natural and human stresses on the park, Crew Leaders play an integral role in keeping the Wissahickon beautiful and sustainable for generations to come.
 If you love the Wissahickon, working outdoors and meeting with people who share your interests, consider becoming a Crew Leader and be a part of FOW’s conservation mission!

-If selected to join the team, you will take part in a thorough training which runs over the a two-month period.
+If selected to join the team, you will take part in an 8-part training which runs from February through March.
 You will be trained in the following areas:

 - FOW Mission and our Sustainable Trails Initiative